Athletic Training Policies and Procedures

 Concussion Management Plan

 UCSB is committed to the prevention, identification, evaluation and management of concussions.
-The goal of UCSB's Concussion Management Plan is to ensure that a consistent protocol is established for the care of any student-athlete with a sport-concussion.
+The goal of UCSB's Concussion Management Plan is to ensure that a consistent protocol is established for the care of any student-athlete with a concussion.
 UCSB's concussion management plan states such that any student-athlete who exhibits signs, symptoms or behaviors consistent with a concussion shall be removed from practice or competition and evaluated by an athletics healthcare provider with experience in the evaluation and management of concussions.
-Student-Athletes diagnosed with a concussion shall not return to activity for the remainder of that day.
+Student-Athletes diagnosed with a concussion shall not return to activity for the remainder of that day, at a minimum.
 Medical clearance and return to play shall be determined by the team physician or their designee.

 In addition, student-athletes must sign a statement in which they accept the responsibility for reporting their injuries and illnesses to the UCSB medical staff, including signs and symptoms of concussions.
 During the review and signing process, student-athletes will be presented with educational material on concussions.
-A complete copy of the UCSB Concussion Management Plan can be obtained in the Harry Callihan Athletic Training Facility.
+A complete copy of the UCSB Concussion Management Plan may be obtained from the Harry Callihan Athletic Training Facility.

 Sickle Cell Trait Screening

-In accordance with NCAA Division I Bylaw 184.108.40.206, as of August 1, 2010, the examination or evaluation of student-athletes who are beginning their initial season of eligibility and students who are trying out for a team shall include a sickle cell trait solubility test, unless documented results or a prior test are provided to the institution or the prospective student-athlete or student-athlete declines the test and signs a written release.
-A complete copy of the Sickle Cell Trait Screening Policy can be obtained in the Harry Callihan Athletic Training Facility (Adopted: 4/29/10 effective 8/1/10, Revised: 5/3/10)
+In accordance with NCAA Division I Bylaw 126.96.36.199, as of August 1, 2010, the examination or evaluation of student-athletes who are beginning their initial season of eligibility and students who are trying out for a team shall include a sickle cell trait solubility test, unless documented results or a prior test are provided to the institution.
+Birth screening results may be obtained from the health department of state in which the student-athlete was born.
+A complete copy of the Sickle Cell Trait Screening Policy can be obtained from the Harry Callihan Athletic Training Facility.

 Participating with ADD and ADHA